Report sheds light on complexity of Spain's indebted Abengoa

 Almost a quarter of the 887 firms Abengoa has indirect or direct holdings in did not post any income over the last year, Spanish consultancy Informa D&B said in a report, sourced from their database of Spanish firms.

 Almost half of them were located abroad, as it operates power projects all over the world.
-Abengoa also has a listed-subsidiary in the United States, Abengoa Yield (ABY.O), and big operations in Latin America.
+Abengoa also has a listed-subsidiary in the United States, Abengoa Yield, and big operations in Latin America.

 Informa said only Abengoa and eight other Spanish companies, out of the 2,314 in its database, had holdings in over 500 firms.